 The nation changed on June 24, 2022, when Roe v Wade was reversed by the United States Supreme Court.
 Women had a right taken away after 49 years of healthcare freedom.
 They wonder what freedom will go away next.
 It has not been long that women needed a man to sign for them to own property or open a bank account.
-Women are an integral part of society and Virginia’s laws should reflect that
+Women are an integral part of society and Virginia’s laws should reflect that status.

 Everyone should feel comfortable interacting with law enforcement.
 All members of law enforcement should have the training and equipment necessary to keep them safe as they protect and serve their jurisdictions.